Plasma arc welding

 Just as oxy-fuel torches can be used for either welding or cutting, so too can plasma torches.

 Concept

 Plasma arc welding is an arc welding process wherein coalescence is produced by the heat obtained from a constricted arc setup between a tungsten/alloy tungsten electrode and the water-cooled (constricting) nozzle (non-transferred arc) or between a tungsten/alloy tungsten electrode and the job (transferred arc).
 The process employs two inert gases, one forms the arc plasma and the second shields the arc plasma.
 Filler metal may or may not be added.

 History

 The plasma arc welding and cutting process was invented by Robert M. Gage in 1953 and patented in 1957.
 The process was unique in that it could achieve precision cutting and welding on both thin and thick metals.
 It was also capable of spray coating hardening metals onto other metals.
-One example was the spray coating of the turbine blades of the moon bound Saturn rocket.
+One example was the spray coating of the turbine blades of the Saturn V rocket.